 What Do You Need to Know?

-BBB President and CEO Chirs Babin issued advice about making sure people are very careful when they decide to use social platforms to buy items.
-Deals can be very enticing when the price is super low, but don't fall for their trap.
+BBB President and CEO Chirs Babin advised that people are very careful when using social platforms to buy items.
+Deals can be very enticing when the price is super low but don't fall for their trap.

-The Scam Tracker feature on the BBB website has seen an uptick in the number of people in our area reporting they have been scammed out of money when using Facebook Marketplace.
+The BBB website's Scam Tracker feature has seen an uptick in the number of people in our area reporting being scammed out of money using Facebook Marketplace.

 You can find terrific local deals on items you want, but you do have to be careful with a deal "that looks/sounds too good to be true."
-There are plenty of wonderful people from all over Louisiana who are honest and just want to sell their items.
-Just be very aware there are other people looking to steal from you.
+Many wonderful people from all over Louisiana are honest and want to sell their items.
+Just be very aware other people are looking to steal from you.
 These types of scams are everywhere.
 Proceed with caution.

 Sale Sign